xraypy/xraylarch/doc/xafs/feffit.rst

 This has pretty similar best-fit values, but dramatically larger estimates of the errors.
 The spectrum is really very poorly fit in k-space because we have not accounted for the higher R components.
-Using R (and Q) space, we're able to limit the R range used in determining whether the goodness-of-fit, but we can't do this with an unfiltered k-space fit.
+Using R (and Q) space, we're able to limit the R range used in determining the parameter values, estimated uncertainties, and the goodness-of-fit statistics.
+But since we can't place these limits on what portion of the data is being compared to the model spectra in unfiltered k-space fit, the uncertainties reflect the fact that the full experimental spectrum is not well model.
 This is why it is recommended to not fit in unfiltered k space: the uncertainties in the parameters is too large.

 Of course, here we've changed only one thing between these three fits -- the fitting 'space'.
-The process of copying the  parameter group and dataset, making modifications and re-doing fits can also include changing what is varied and what constraints are placed between parameters.
+The process of copying the parameter group and dataset, making modifications and re-doing fits can also include changing what parametres are varied, and what constraints are placed between parameters.